mdn/kuma/CONTRIBUTING.md

 All commit messages must start with ``bug NNNNNNN``.
 This format makes it easier to consume the commit log and get back to the Bugzilla bug.
 Bugzilla is where proposed changes are discussed, where one or more related changes are linked, and where regressions are tracked.
-We do make exceptions for non-code commits such as merge commits, submodule updates, and updating translatable strings.
+We sometimes omit a bug or bug number for non-code commits such as merge commits, submodule updates, and updating translatable strings.

 ``fix bug NNNNNNN`` can also be used.
 When these commits are merged, the bug is marked RESOLVED: FIXED. ``fix bug`` can be used when merging will fix the